Public Records & Services in Barnum

 Jail & Inmate Records

-The Carlton County Jail, also known as the Carlton County Detention Center, serves as the primary holding facility for individuals arrested in the area or serving short-term sentences.
+The Carlton County Jail, also known as the Carlton County Detention Center, is the primary holding facility For people arrested in the area or serving short-term sentences.
 During booking, detainees are fingerprinted, photographed, and their personal information is recorded into the system.
 The facility offers online inmate lookup services that allow the public to search for currently held individuals.
 Visitation follows specific protocols and typically requires advance scheduling.

 Arrest Records